gsalvatori/salvatorigabriele.com/_posts/2013-11-16-jekyll-is-here.markdown

 categories: news
 ---

 Jekyll is here.
 I moved the entire blog and website on my github page, using this great blog platform written in Ruby.
-The domain is not changed, always provided by OVH, so i just create an <b>A record</b> on my DNS zone to point it towards Github IP address.
+The domain is not changed, always provided by OVH, so I just create an <b>A record</b> on my DNS zone to point it towards Github IP address.

 {% highlight bash %}
 gabriele @ osiris { ~ } [ sab nov 16 ] [ 07:50 ]